devianllert/react-essential-tools/src/components/Popper/README.md

 # `Popper`

 A Popper can be used to display some content on top of another.
-It's an alternative to react-popper.

 ## Example